Discover our equestrian buckles department

 - Wooden mallet

-- Trimming the leather allows you to refine the thickness of the leather at each end in order to avoid excess thickness when several layers of leather are superimposed.
-Trimming has a certain aesthetic purpose, but also prevents injury, and more particularly in our case here, from cutting the horse by a protruding corner.
+- Trimming the leather allows you to thin the leather at each end to avoid excess thickness when several layers of leather are overlapped.
+Trimming has a definite aesthetic purpose, but also prevents injury, and more specifically in this case, preventing the horse from being cut by a protruding corner.

-- Take a slice and slide it at an angle from the inside to the outside, flesh side.
-If it is well sharpened, a simple cutting movement is enough for your leather to be finished.
+- Take a cutting knife and slide it diagonally from the inside to the outside, on the flesh side.
+If it's sharp, a simple cutting motion is all it takes to trim your leather.

 2. FINISHING THE SLICES - TECHNIQUE

-Abat-square on the grain part of the leather but also on the flesh part of it.
-This allows you to break the corners so as not to hurt your mount.
+Square the grain of the leather as well as the flesh part.
+This allows you to break the corners so as not to damage your frame.

-One exception: when the leather folds on itself, you must not flatten the leather on the crust side.
-Otherwise between the 2 layers you will have a void, and dirt will slip in.
+One exception: when the leather folds back on itself, you must not square the leather on the split side.
+Otherwise, there will be a gap between the two layers, and dirt will get in there.

-Cover the slices generously, taking care not to spill onto the already tinted leather.
+Cover the slices generously, taking care not to spill onto the already dyed leather.

-Take a brush or dye applicator, and cover the slices generously, taking care not to spill onto the grain of the leather.
-Wait a few moments, change brushes and apply gum arabic.
+Take a dye brush or applicator and cover the edges generously, being careful not to spill onto the grain of the leather.
+Wait a few moments, change brushes, and apply the gum arabic.

 Take a piece of old jeans or a cloth and vigorously rub the edge of your leather.
-Proceed by small distance, the aim being to heat the jeans which in turn will heat the rubber, allowing it to properly impregnate the leather and give you a nice shiny appearance.
+Work in small increments, the goal being to heat the jeans, which in turn will heat the rubber, allowing it to soak into the leather and give you a beautiful shiny finish.

 3. LEATHER SEWING - TECHNIQUE

-You don't want a beautiful halter with crooked seams do you?
-Practice saddle stitch sewing!
+You don't want a beautiful halter with crooked seams, do you?
+Practice saddle stitching!

-On a piece of leather, trace a sewing line with your dry-point compass or a tree frog.
-The frog allows you to embed your seam in the leather, thus avoiding friction on it, the compass only tells you “where to sew”, it does not have this functionality.
+On a piece of leather, draw a stitching line with your dry-point compass or a seam guide.
+The seam guide allows you to embed your seam into the leather, thus avoiding friction on it; the compass only tells you "where to sew," it does not have this functionality.

-Then mark the sewing points with a marking wheel.
+Then mark the stitching points with a marking wheel.

-Place the pieces of leather to be assembled in the saddle pliers/sewing pliers.
-The seam line should be visible but as close as possible to the dart.
-Your thigh presses down on the pliers, trapping everything between his jaws.
+Place the pieces of leather to be joined in the saddler's clamp / sewing clamp.
+The stitching line should be visible but as close to the clamp as possible.
+Your thigh presses down on the clamp, wedging everything between its jaws.

-Thread a needle on each side of your thread: pass the end of the thread through the cat of the needle, bend the thread to the tip of the needle, and insert the latter through the thread.
-Pull the needle so that it goes through completely.
-Do this on both sides of the wire.
+Thread a needle on each side of your thread: Pass the end of the thread through the eye of the needle, bend the thread to the point of the needle, and insert the needle through the thread.
+Pull the needle through completely.
+Do this on both sides of the thread.

-Notes : the length of the wire will be at most the length between your two outstretched arms.
+Notes : The maximum length of the thread will be the length between your two arms spread apart.
 Using a longer thread is an aberration.
-It is completely normal to end up with a thread that is too short for large pieces to be sewn.
-When this is the case, you must go back 2 to 3 points with your thread and resume sewing at the last point towards you with your new thread.
+It is quite normal to end up too short with a thread for large pieces to sew.
+When this is the case, you must go back 2 to 3 stitches with your thread and resume sewing at the last stitch towards you with your new thread.

 For the first stitch:

-Drill two holes using a diamond awl.
-The seam is done from the knees towards you.
+Pierce two holes using a diamond-shaped awl.
+Sew from your knees towards you.

-Tip : Place a cork under the leather, where the awl will pierce it.
-This allows you to hold the leather correctly and drill straight, without injuring yourself.
+Tip : Place a cork under the leather where the awl will pierce.
+This will hold the leather securely and allow you to pierce straight without hurting yourself.

 Pass the thread through hole A (see diagram) and arrange to have the same distance of thread in both hands.

-With your left hand, pass the needle through hole B (from below the leather), towards you in the hole.
-With your right hand insert the needle into the same hole (B), but this time, as far away from you as possible in the hole.
+With your left hand, pass the needle through hole B (from under the leather), towards you in the hole.
+With your right hand, insert the needle into the same hole (B), but this time, as far away from you as possible in the hole.
 (See diagram)

-Both needles should be inserted into the hole at the same time, before pulling on the thread.
+Both needles should be inserted into the hole at the same time, before pulling the thread.

-Pull on the needles.
-Be careful to have the same thread tension in your left hand and your right hand.
+Pull the needles.
+Be careful to have the same thread tension in your left and right hands.

-Tip: Push the thread with your thumbs to slide the needles, and not on the needles.
-This will prevent you from getting pricked when the needles cross.
+Tip: Push the thread with your thumbs to slide the needles through, not on the eye of the needles.
+This will help you avoid pricking yourself when the needles cross.

-Go back to hole A in the same way.
-The needles in the same direction.
-Your first point is made.
+Go back through hole A in the same way.
+Needles facing the same direction.
+Your first stitch is complete.

 Go to point C and continue to the last point.

-Take a riveting hammer or joining hammer and hit your seam.
-Be careful to hit it flat.
+Take a riveting hammer or a joining hammer and strike your seam.
+Be careful to strike flat.

 Either prepare all of your pieces before sewing, or prepare them one at a time.
-Here we will deal with them one after the other for a better understanding.
+Here we will cover them one at a time for better understanding.

 We will use the following terms:

-LF = finished length of the piece of leather, in centimeter
+LF = finished length of the leather piece, in centimeters

-LC= cutting length / leather length, in centimeter
+LC = cutting length / leather length, in centimeters

-The measurements used are "full size", however it is preferable to take your measurements on a halter at home, and adapt the measurements that follow.
+The measurements used are "full size" type, however it is preferable to take your measurements on a halter at home, and adapt the measurements that will follow.

-The noseband and the amounts will be tailor-made according to the pattern that you have made according to your taste.
-In this case they were made from scrap vinyl, flexible and easy to cut.
+The noseband and cheekpieces will be custom-made according to the pattern you have created to your liking.
+In this case, they were made from vinyl scraps, which are flexible and easy to cut.

-The under beard, under the throat, the wedding ring, the 2 loops will be 25mm wide.
-As a result you can cut yourself a length of leather 25mm wide.
-Depending on the size of your skin, you may need a second one.
-Please note that you will need approximately 315 cm long.
+The under-beard, throat latch, wedding band, and two buckles will be 25mm wide.
+Therefore, you can cut a length of leather 25mm wide.
+Depending on the size of your hide, you may need a second length.
+Note that you will need approximately 315 cm of length.

-The sewing lines will be made 4 or 5 mm from the edge of the leather, depending on your convenience.
-Each sewn piece can be glued in advance with your neoprene glue (or any other glue that can stick leather).
-But this step is never obligatory.
+The stitching lines will be made 4 or 5 mm from the edge of the leather, according to your preference.
+Each sewn piece can be glued in advance with your neoprene glue (or any other glue that can bond leather).
+But this step is never mandatory.

-This headrest will be doubled.
-Once the piece is cut, make a saddle point.
-Try to have a tip tip +/- 1/3 of the width of your piece.
+This headpiece will be doubled.
+Once the piece is cut, make a saddle stitch.
+Try to have a stitch length +/- 1/3 of the width of your piece.

 LF = 60 cm

-- Fold the leather in half to make the same point on the other side of the headrest.
+- Fold the leather in half to make the same point on the other side of the headpiece.

 - Unfold

-- Place the shade on the flower side (and not on the flesh side, since the piece is lined), tint and apply gum arabic.
+- Pass the tile on the flower side (and not the flesh side, since the piece is doubled), tint and apply the gum arabic.

 - Trace the seam line all around the edge.